 Parking for students is available, at no cost, in a secured and monitored lot adjacent to Capital Health East Trenton.
 More information will be provided during program orientation.
 If parking on the street, be careful to check the posted restrictions for the block where you park.
 Please do not block driveways, fire hydrants or crosswalks.
 Be good neighbors.
-Students are also expected to park in designated areas while completing clinical rotations.
+Students MUST park in designated areas while completing clinical rotations at all clinical sites.